 The circumference of the walls defines the form of an irregular oval, adapted to the water system.
-The area of the city within walls was about 18 ha, and the length of the fortification line less than 1600 meters.
-The walls from the city side ran through a underwall street, interrupted originally only by the castle and the Franciscan church in the southern part of the city.
+The area of the town within walls was about 18 ha, and the length of the fortification line less than 1600 meters.
+The walls from the town side ran through a underwall street, interrupted originally only by the castle and the Franciscan church in the southern part of the town.
 During the construction of the walls, it was not possible to bypass the existing church, probably because Prosna river was too close to this area.

 The brick defensive wall was placed on a stone foundation.
 In the part probably dating back to the pre-Cassimir period, it was about 1 meter thick and in a monk bond.
-In the parts from the mid-fourteenth century it was 1,5 thick and was laid in the flemish bond.
+In the parts from the mid-fourteenth century it was 1,5 thick and was laid in the Flemish bond.
 The height of the wall was significant and was 9,5 meters above the foundation.
 The wall was topped with a battlement with arrowslits.
-It was probably used auxiliary wooden structures to enter the wall and widen the defenders sidewalk.
+It was probably used auxiliary timber structures to enter the wall and widen the defenders wall-walk.
 During the modernization, the crown of the defensive wall was transformed at least at part of the perimeter.
-A simple wall with arrowslits was created by bricking the clearances.
+A straight parapet with arrowslits was created by bricking the clearances between merlons.
 This was done in the fifteenth or sixteenth century.

-The defensive walls of Kalisz were equipped with towers, the number and distribution of which in the 14th century are only partially known.
-Usually, 14 or 15 are listed.
-The available materials show that they were spaced more densely and more regularly from the south, west and partly from the north, on certain sections every 40-60 meters, and from the east, between the Toruń and Bath gates, they were not.
-The towers were rectangular, open to the interior of the city and probably higher than the wall by one storey.
-Some were later reworked, above all by walling in on the city side and covering the roof.
-One of the towers located in the northern part of the circuit, behind the church of St. Nicholas, had a unique architectural form.
-It was hung on the wall on brick brackets, the lower parts of which are preserved.
-They are the only trace of the use of this form within the borders of the Polish monarchy.
-The second atypical object was a huge, round tower, located in the southwest corner of the city.
+The walls of Kalisz were equipped with towers, the number of which in the fourteenth century was about 14 or 15, and later about 20.
+They were probably more densely and more regular from the south, west and partially from the north, at some sections every 40-60 meters and from the east, between the Toruń Gate and Bath Gate, there were no towers.
+The towers were rectangular, opened to the town interior and probably one storey higher than the wall.
+Some of them were later rebuilt, mainly by screens made from the town side and roofing.
+One of the towers located in the northern part of the circuit, behind the church of St. Nicholas, had a unique architectural form, because it was hung on the wall on brick corbels.
+The second unusual object was a huge, round tower, located in the south-west corner of the town.

 On the outer side, the fortification line was protected from the south by Prosna river, and from the other sides by a moat.
-Another arm of the river flowed through the city center, dividing it into two islands and crossing the fortifications twice.
-Thus, the waters formed a full and very close ring surrounding the city.
-This system was created before the completion of the city walls, and its outstanding defensive features revealed itself in 1331, when the flooded water prevented the Teutonic Knights from accessing the city.
+Another arm of the river flowed through the town center, dividing it into two islands and crossing the fortifications twice.
+Thus, the waters formed a full and very close ring surrounding the town.
+This system was created before the completion of the walls, and its outstanding defensive features revealed itself in 1331, when the flooded water prevented the Teutonic Knights from accessing the town.